Road to Perdition (comics): Stories

 These two prose sequels deal with the adult life of Michael O'Sullivan, Jr., under his adoptive identity of Michael Satariano.
 After military service in Bataan during World War II, he returns to the world of organized crime to seek revenge on other gangsters who had been complicit in his father's death by posing as a senior member of the Chicago Outfit.
 Years later, having put his criminal past behind him, Michael is framed by a Chicago mobster for a hit he refused to carry out, forcing him to once again go on the run (accompanied by his teenage daughter) as he attempts to finally end his family's cycle of violence and revenge.

-Collins is expected to write and direct the film adaptation of Road to Purgatory.
+In 2008 Collins was attached to write and direct the film adaptation of Road to Purgatory, but in 2011 Collins reported that the sequel had not yet received funding or official green light.